lammps/lammps/doc/src/Howto_triclinic.rst

 either of the commands.

-One exception to box flipping is if the first dimension in the tilt factor (x for xy) is non-periodic.
+One exception to box flipping is if the first dimension in the tilt factor (e.g. x for xy) is non-periodic.
 In that case, the limits on the tilt factor are not enforced, since flipping the box in that dimension would not change the atom positions due to non-periodicity.
 In this mode, if the system tilts to large angles, the simulation will simply become inefficient, due to the highly skewed simulation box.